22 Aug - 4 min read

-The Summer Olympic games are over!
+The SEA games are over!
 Congratulations to those bringing home medals for their country.
-We all look forward to the return of the games in Tokyo, four years from now.
 Watching our athletes excel on the international stage has no doubt inspired some of us to be more involved in sports to try their own luck at winning some gold for the country.

 However, many might be intimidated or outright priced out by the expensive equipment and gear necessary to even get started.
 After all, not everybody has an Olympic-sized swimming pool easily accessible, or a bow and arrow and room for target practice, or a professionally-trained horse.

-But don't worry, Olympic hopefuls!
-We've done our research and compiled a list of Olympic events you can train for right now without forking out too much cash from your wallet!
+But don’t worry, summer games hopefuls!
+We’ve done our research and compiled a list of Olympic-level sporting events you can train for right now without forking out too much cash from your wallet!

 Track & field events like sprinting, hurdles, and relays are a bit harder since you need to find a track and field, but the running part of it can pretty much be practiced anywhere on the open road (shot put, pole vault, and hammer throw events notwithstanding, of cours since they all require extra gear).